|

 quick movement and an agility in the water.
 The parallel with ships (going here while

-Leviathan goes there) implies that it, too, could travel great distances at a
+Leviathan goes there) implies that it, too, could travel great distances in open water.

 # Ps.
 148:7: “Praise the Lord from the earth, tanninim (drakontesLXX)